yesfabime/analytics-warehouse/3-services/services.md

 # Data Catalog

-Imagine the following situation: You are a  Data Scientist, ML Engineer, Data Engineer or similar and you want to start a new analytical project.
+Imagine the following situation: You want to start a new data-driven project.
 For this project you need different kinds of data.
 In a modern distributed multiproject GCP landscape you quickly lose the overview in which table in which project the desired data can be found.
 Wouldn't it be very helpful if there was a kind of *catalog* where all the data and their connection to other data are bundled?

-We started first with a look at the [Google Cloud Data Catalog](https://cloud.google.com/data-catalog).
-This is a very great GCP tool, but for our purposes it was not mature enough (as of September 2019).
-There was one big thing missing: How are data objects  related to other data objects?
-Is there any connection to others at all?

 Therefore we created our own **Data Catalog**.
 [Click here for further information]({{site.baseurl}}/services/data-catalog/).
 <br/><br/>